Zenith Cable Modem: Product versions

 All Zenith modems contained a small switch controlling the second coax port.
 The modem could either operate on one coax (built in diplex filter) or two (Headend use, dual plant networks, or external diplex filter.)

 The initial Zenith "Headend" design was to use a residential cable modem inside a server, and a frequency translator to convert the upstream transmit frequency to the downstream receive frequency.

-This design did not scale to more than a few networks, so the Channelmizer was introduced—a 2.5" tall rack mountable device with separate US and DS RF ports, the diplex filter switch, and an Ethernet port.
+This design did not scale to more than a few networks, so the Channelizer was introduced—a 2.5" tall rack mountable device with separate US and DS RF ports, the diplex filter switch, and an Ethernet port.

 The first large scale Zenith headend was constructed in Cox San Diego using Zenith's booth demonstration hardware from the 1994 Western Cable Show.
-Three Frequency Translators, plus four Channelmizers were installed in El Cajon.
-These plus three other Channelmizers were interconnected to an 8 port Cisco Catalyst 1200 Ethernet switch with single mode FDDI uplink for a 4 device, 140 km FDDI ring around San Diego county.
+Three Frequency Translators, plus four Channelizers were installed in El Cajon.
+These plus three other Channelizers were interconnected to an 8 port Cisco Catalyst 1200 Ethernet switch with single mode FDDI uplink for a 4 device, 140 km FDDI ring around San Diego county.
 The Prodigy server obtained a traditional Ethernet card.

-The seven frequency translators plus seven Channelmizers supported 65,000 homes passed on 23 fiber nodes, and occupied a full rack.
+The seven frequency translators plus seven Channelizers supported 65,000 homes passed on 23 fiber nodes, and occupied a full rack.